Ramzan Kadyrov: Head of the Chechen Republic

-Kadyrov was nominated to a second term as president (now referred to as Head of the Chechen Republic) by Russian President Dmitry Medvedev on 28 February 2011 and was unanimously elected for a second term by the Chechen Parliament on 5 March 2011.
+Kadyrov was nominated to a second term as president (now referred to as Head of the Chechen Republic) by Russian president Dmitry Medvedev on 28 February 2011 and was unanimously elected for a second term by the Chechen Parliament on 5 March 2011.
 After his election, he stated that he was going to continue the current course of reviving the republic's economy and society.

 On 8 March, he captained a Chechen football team which included current players of FC Terek Grozny, former players of Soviet Union national football team and former German midfielder Lothar Matthaeus in a match against the team Brazil XI which included ex-Brazilian footballers like Romario, Dunga, Bebeto and Cafu.
 Kadyrov scored twice during the match but his team lost 6–4 to the Brazilian side.
 Kadyrov said that he had organised the match to show that Chechnya had recovered from years of separatist conflict.
 He also said that the Brazilians weren't paid to appear but came out of goodwill and in return for a donation to flood victims in Brazil.

 Kadyrov was sworn in as head of the republic on 5 April 2011.
 In November 2012, he visited Azerbaijan to sign intergovernmental agreements.
 In December 2012, he ordered the closure of the newspaper Kadyrov's Path after one of its reporters asked Putin a question about the violence once focused in Chechnya spreading to other republics and followed it up by asking about the fate of a local radio station.
 Kadyrov had reportedly taken a disliking to the question asked by the reporter to Putin.

-Kadyrov termed former President of Ukraine Viktor Yanukovych's ouster as a "coup d'état" and a deliberate attempt to exert pressure on Russia through Ukraine, however at the same time placed the blame on Yanukovych for the situation in Ukraine.
+Kadyrov termed former president of Ukraine Viktor Yanukovych's ousting as a "coup d'état" and a deliberate attempt to exert pressure on Russia through Ukraine, however at the same time placed the blame on Yanukovych for the situation in Ukraine.
 On 28 February 2014, he affirmed his readiness to dispatch peacekeepers and a consignment of humanitarian aid to Crimea.